-The City’s Executive Office of Economic Development offers a multitude of assistance programs to interested developers and business owners, providing a link between available local, state, and federal incentives and loan programs and the City’s comprehensive employment plan and training network through the Workforce Development Division.
+The City’s Executive Office of Economic Development offers a multitude of assistance programs to interested developers and business owners, providing a link between available local, state, and federal incentives and loan programs as well as the City’s comprehensive employment plan and training network through the Workforce Development Division.

 Whether a start-up or an established business, Worcester will work for you.
 We can assist with finding the site, finding the money, or finding the know-how.
-The staff of the Economic Development Division is ready to meet with you to extend our welcome and to discuss any issues or questions that you may have about Worcester.
+The staff of the Division of Business Assistance is ready to meet with you to extend our welcome and to discuss any issues or questions that you may have about Worcester.
 Please contact us at 508-799-1400.

 New days are dawning... everyday in Worcester!
 Click here to see for yourself